 \subsection{Simulations with matrix product states}

-For the ladder and two-dimensional geometries, we obtain reference solutions by time-dependent matrix product states (MPS)~\cite{Schollwock2011} simulations.
-We use the time-dependent variational principle~\cite{haegeman2016unifying} with a two-site update, provided in the open-source package \texttt{ITensors.jl~}\cite{ITensor-r0.3}.
-For the reference lines in~\figlabel{fig:cumulants}b-d, we set the time step to $\delta t = 0.005/J$, the truncation cutoff to $10^{-20}$, and limit the maximum bond dimension to $\chi = 250$.
-We have verified the convergence of the computed observables so that the numerical accuracy is given by the line width in the plots.
-While the short-time evolution of the systems studied here can be simulated accurately with MPS, recent work using analog~\cite{king2024computational} and digital-analog~\cite{andersen2024thermalization} quantum simulators has reported evolution times that are inaccessible with classical simulation methods at the same level of accuracy.
+For the ladder and two-dimensional geometries, we obtained reference solutions by time-dependent MPS~\cite{Schollwock2011} simulations.
+We used the time-dependent variational principle (TDVP)~\cite{haegeman2016unifying} with a two-site update, provided in the open-source package \texttt{ITensors.jl~}\cite{ITensor-r0.3}.
+For the reference lines in~\figlabel{fig:cumulants}b-d, we set the time step to $\delta t = 0.005/J$, the truncation cutoff to $10^{-20}$, and limited the maximum bond dimension to $\chi = 250$.
+We verified the convergence of the computed observables so that the numerical accuracy is given by the line width in the plots.
+While the short-time evolution of the systems studied here can be simulated accurately with MPS, recent work using analog~\cite{king2024computational} and digital-analog~\cite{andersen2024thermalization} quantum simulators has reported evolution times that are inaccessible with classical methods at the same level of precision.

 For the two-dimensional geometries, we find that the run times required for the level of accuracy chosen here are up to several hours.
 For the heavy-hexagonal lattice, we also record the wall-clock run time of time evolution up to $T = 2.7/J$, corresponding to a single data point in~\figlabel{fig:cumulants}b.
-To achieve similar accuracy for $\kappa_1$ as the experiment, quantified by the difference between the measured $\kappa_1$ and the converged value from the MPS simulation shown in~\figlabel{fig:cumulants}b, we observe a run time of TDVP of around $10$ s.
-This number is obtained for TDVP with a two-site update, run on a MacBook Pro with an Apple M3 chip, 8 cores, and 16 GB of memory.
-We note that the run times could potentially be reduced, depending on the geometry, by using different variations of time-evolution algorithms~\cite{yang2020time-dependent,li2024time-dependent,tindall2024efficient,patra2024efficient} or parallelization~\cite{secular2020parallel}.
-For increasing system sizes, connectivities, and evolution times, the growth of entaglement will nevertheless eventually prohibit accurate classical simulations, a limitation inherently absent in quantum devices.
+To achieve a similar accuracy for $\kappa_1$ as in the experiment, quantified by the difference between the measured $\kappa_1$ and the converged value from the MPS simulation shown in~\figlabel{fig:cumulants}b, we observe a run time of TDVP of around $10$ s.
+This estimate is obtained for TDVP with a two-site update, run on a MacBook Pro with an Apple M3 chip, 8 cores, and 16 GB of memory.
+We note that the run times could potentially be reduced, depending on the geometry, by using different variations of time-evolution algorithms~\cite{yang2020time-dependent,li2024time-dependent,tindall2024efficient,patra2024efficient,tindall2025dynamics}.
+For increasing system sizes, connectivities, and evolution times, the growth of entanglement will nevertheless eventually prohibit accurate classical simulations, a limitation inherently absent in quantum devices.